GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16e_data_presentation_Gene_synteny.md

 If you recall from the previous exercise on gene prediction, we have taken the first four entries from each line of the `prodigal` output, which consists of:

+!!! quote ""
     1. The gene name, written as [CONTIG]\_[GENE]
     1. The start position of the gene
     1. The stop position of the gene
     1. The orienation of the gene

 We will now use these tables, together with the annotation tables to create the gene synteny view in `R`.